gregfoletta/articles.foletta.org/content/post/2025-03-04-bytesize-a-ode-to-rs-scraping/index.markdown

 categories: [R Scraping]
 ---

 Last week I needed to pull some data from a website.
-I was building out a data pipeline to generate the end-of-season awards for Little Athletics, but I ran into a problem (more on that later).
+I was building out a data pipeline to generate the end-of-season awards for Little Athletics, but I ran into a problem.
 Like dependable friend, R came to the rescue with a simple, elegant solution.
 This post is a ‘byte-size’ ode to this dependable friend.

 # Beauty and Terseness